Last Updated: December 8, 2021

-You took COMM 100 (Introduction to Business) at Alexander College and you want to find out if this course is transferable to UBC or SFU.
+You took ECON 103 (Principles of Microeconomics) at Alexander College and you want to find out if this course is transferable to UBC or SFU.

-You need to choose the institution where you studied, the subject, the number of the course, and the institution you want to transfer your credits to.
-The system will immediately show the options.
+You need to choose the institution where you studied, the subject, the course number, and the institution you want to transfer your credits to.
+The system will immediately show the options available to you.

-We hope that this article has helps shed some light on the University Transfer Program available at Alexander College.
+We hope that this article has helped shed some light on the University Transfer Program available at Alexander College.